- Over 200 lay judges in Sweden have been the subject of criminal investigations.

 The district court judge did not accept the argument put forward by Julian Assange’s lawyers that he would not face a fair trial because of Sweden’s system of lay judges.
 The judge’s reasoning was:

 "I know that there will be three lay judges in any trial in Sweden.
-Despite the suggestion that they are selected for their political allegiances, there is simply no reason to believe that they will not deal with the case on the evidence before them[my emphasis].
+Despite the suggestion that they are selected for their political allegiances, there is simply no reason to believe that they will not deal with the case on the evidence before them[emphasis added].
 Any earlier impression of the merits of the case, whether favourable or unfavourable to this defendant, will play no part.
 The jury system... is robust." (p.
 25 of the Judgement).

 But the system of lay judges is not robust...

 Unlike a jury system, where laymen are selected from a cross-section of society, Swedish lay judges differentiate themselves with regards to age, gender, profession and income from the rest of the population.